 And then there’s people’s relationship with public space more generally.
 Advertising relies on a system in which public space is sold off to the highest bidder, and that bidder can bombard you with whatever message they want.
 Often, it’s a message designed to make you feel like crap, or it reinforces the worst about society.
 If given the option, would the general public prefer to see payphones covered in movie posters, or art and community message boards and poetry?
 Let’s change the dynamic and find out: instead of feeling like messages are imposed on you, you should feel that you have the right to contribute to public space.

-Escaping the Toxic Environment of Advertising Through Art
+Escaping the Toxic Environment of Advertising Through the Vandalog Art Project

 Widewalls: On your webpage, you state that outdoor advertising can be psychologically damaging.
 Can you elaborate a bit on this?
 How is this damage manifested?